 HISTONE DEACETYLASE INHIBITOR

-Beleodaq is a prescription medication approved by the Food and Drug Administration (FDA) to treat peripheral T-cell lymphoma (PTCL) that has relapsed or failed to respond to other drugs.
-Beleodaq is also referred to by its drug name, Belinostat.
+Beleodaq is a prescription medication approved by the U.S. Food and Drug Administration (FDA) to treat peripheral T-cell lymphoma that has relapsed or failed to respond to other drugs.
+Beleodaq is also referred to by its drug name, belinostat.